mellowmorgan/SimonGameAndroid/README.md

 ## Setup/Installation Requirements

-* Buit in Android Studio, requires Android Studio to run project folder
+* Built in Android Studio, requires Android Studio to run project folder.
+* If you have Android Studio installed(free), open project from start then go up to top ribbon where they is green play button, to left select/add device then click 'run'/green play button.
+* Will have it downloadable for free on Google Play for android devices soon!!

 ## Known Bugs